markadev/AppleII-VGA/docs/Usage.md

 When enabled this will:
  * Change all modes to render as if it was connected to a high resolution monochrome monitor.
    "Colors" originally created by NTSC artifacting will appear as sequences of dots.
- * Switch to the monochrome color palette (currently only black & white)
+ * Switch to the monochrome color palette (black & white by default)

 ## Device Registers